Frequently Asked Questions

 Why do some perturbations have so many replicates?

+You can find all positive and negative controls for JUMP-ORF, -CRISPR, and -compound here.
+For the compounds dataset the only negative control is ‘JCP2022_033924’ (DMSO).
 Most chemical compound plates contain 16 negative control wells, while some have as many as 28 wells.
 In the ORF dataset, replicates are positioned in wells O23, O24, P23 and P24.
-The remaining wells contain ORF treatments, with a single replicate of each per plate map and with five replicate plates produced per plate map (issue).
+The remaining wells contain ORF treatments, with a single replicate of each per plate map and with five replicate plates produced per plate map (private link | html).

 Which pipelines produced the final datasets?